openstack/openstack-manuals/doc/admin-guide/source/telemetry-data-collection.rst

        \*
-     - The required configuration for Block Storage service can be found in the `Add the Block Storage service agent for Telemetry section <http://docs.openstack.org/project-install-guide/telemetry/newton/configure_services/cinder/install-cinder-ubuntu.html>`__ in the OpenStack Installation Guide.
+     - The required configuration for Block Storage service can be found in the `Add the Block Storage service agent for Telemetry section <http://docs.openstack.org/project-install-guide/telemetry/newton/configure_services/cinder/install-cinder-ubuntu.html>`__ in the Installation Tutorials and Guides.

 .. note::